ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/join.md

 ### Memory Limitations {#memory-limitations}

 By default, ClickHouse uses the [hash join](https://en.wikipedia.org/wiki/Hash_join) algorithm.
 ClickHouse takes the right_table and creates a hash table for it in RAM.
 After some threshold of memory consumption, ClickHouse falls back to [merge](https://en.wikipedia.org/wiki/Sort-merge_join) join algorithm.
-For `join` algorithms description see the [join_algorithm](../../../operations/settings/settings.md#settings-join_algorithm) setting.
+For `JOIN` algorithms description see the [join_algorithm](../../../operations/settings/settings.md#settings-join_algorithm) setting.

-If you need to restrict `join` operation memory consumption use the following settings:
+If you need to restrict `JOIN` operation memory consumption use the following settings:

 -   [max_rows_in_join](../../../operations/settings/query-complexity.md#settings-max_rows_in_join) — Limits number of rows in the hash table.
 -   [max_bytes_in_join](../../../operations/settings/query-complexity.md#settings-max_bytes_in_join) — Limits size of the hash table.